Queens Museum to reopen after 6 months

-The Queens Museum announced Sept.
-11 that after six months it will reopen its doors to the public Wednesday, Sept.
-16.
+After six months, the Queens Museum has once again opened its doors to the public Wednesday, Sept.
+16, along with several new exhibitions and safety guidelines.

-“Our staff has been hard at work reimagining a visitor experience that showcases our new exhibitions while prioritizing your well-being and safety,” the museum, located in Flushing Meadows Corona Park, said in its announcement.
+“Our staff has been hard at work reimagining a visitor experience that showcases our new exhibitions while prioritizing your well-being and safety,” the museum, located in Flushing Meadows Corona Park, said in a Sept.
+11 announcement.

-Beginning Wednesday, guests can visit the museum between the hours of 12 to 5 p.m. from Wednesday through Friday, which is two days short of its pre-pandemic schedule.
+Guests are welcome to visit the museum between the hours of 12 and 5 p.m. from Wednesday through Friday and from 11 a.m. to 5 p.m. on weekends.
 In order to accommodate health and safety guidelines, all visitors over the age of 2 are required to wear a mask.
 Extra masks are available at the front desk for those without proper face coverings.

 Additionally, each visitor must reserve a timed entry ticket prior to arrival.
 Tickets are free for all guests, but visitors will not be admitted without either a digital or hard copy.
 Visitors can book their tickets up to 30 minutes within their start time.